BettercareHealth/bettercare/nc/nc-2.md

 * Score 1 if the areola is small and flat, and no breast bud can be felt.
 * Score 2 if the breast bud can just be felt and the areola is stippled (has fine bumps).
 * Score 3 if the areola is raised above the surrounding skin and the breast bud is easily felt (3–4 mm).
-* Score 4 if the areola appears distended and the breast bud is the size of a pea (5–10 mm).
+* Score 4 if the areola appears distended and the breast bud is the size of a pea (5–10&nbsp;mm).

 Ears and eyes: Both the shape and thickness of the external ear are considered.
 With increasing maturity the edge of the ear curls in.
 In addition, the cartilage in the ear thickens with maturity so that the ear springs back into the normal position after it is folded against the infant’s head.
 The eyelids separate with increasing maturity.